-Are you an undergraduate, graduate student or recent graduate interested in learning more about PEC’s work in the Virginia Piedmont?
-If so, you should consider applying for the 7th Annual PEC Fellowship Program, based in Warrenton, Virginia!
-Twelve students will be selected for this once-in-a-lifetime opportunity to spend a summer in the Virginia Piedmont, while studying with seasoned professionals in land conservation, planning, agriculture, and more.
+Are you an undergraduate, graduate student or recent graduate interested in learning more about a career in environmental conservation?
+If so, you should consider applying for the 9th Annual Piedmont Environmental Council (PEC) Fellowship Program, based in Warrenton, Virginia!
+Twelve students will be selected for this once-in-a-lifetime opportunity to spend a summer in the Virginia Piedmont, while studying with seasoned professionals in land conservation, land use planning, agriculture, habitat and more.